By: Leslie Pinkerton, Marketing Content Manager

 Myth #3: Only marketers care about Marketing Asset Management.

 Marketing Asset Management has far-reaching implications across the business.
-When executed correctly, it drives consistency in every brand interaction a customer has with your company, no matter what the channel.
+When executed correctly, it drives consistency in every brand interaction a customer has with your company, no matter the channel.

 This consistency leads to a stellar customer experience, the most important driver of business success.
 By the year 2020, customer experience will overtake price and product as a key brand differentiator.